jondaiello/jondaiello-com/research/static-site-generators.md

     - [(GitHub-Flavored) Markdown Editor](http://jbt.github.io/markdown-editor/)
 4. What are some of the best hosting options?
 5. More questions to come...

-## Requirements

-1. Works on Windows and Mac

 ## Your Role
 Know more than me?
 (You probably do.)
 Feel free to contribute!